ARM-software/AVH/DoxyGen/infrastructure/src/mdk.md

 ## Project Export {#mdk_cprj_export}

-Universal [.cprj format](https://arm-software.github.io/CMSIS_5/Build/html/cprjFormat_pg.html) is required for building the program in AVH cloud environment.
+Universal [.cprj format](https://arm-software.github.io/CMSIS_5/Build/html/cprjFormat_pg.html) is required for building the program with Arm Virtual Hardware cloud environment.
 So it is important to keep the MDK project files and the _cprj_ file synchronized.
 For that after saving modifications in the MDK project go to the uVision menu [_Project_ - _Export_](https://www.keil.com/support/man/docs/uv4/uv4_ui_export.htm) and select _Save project to CPRJ format_.